Saturday, March 8, 2025

 We might suppose that there is no God or general organizing principle, but then how are we to appeal to such principles as Justice and Mercy?
 Those who would crush even their own family for personal gain might have just as much justification for their values as those who seek meaning in self-sacrificial community.
 Why do even animals display one or the other tendency?
 One might look up at the heavens with awe or indifference or witness unspeakable suffering with anguish, outrage, or indifference--but why?
 Might our awe beneath the wide heavens bear witness to something transcendent and might our outrage at injustice bear witness to universal values?
 One might dismiss such queries with the assertion that any transcendent God who truly desired that we know him (were this God even aware of us) should do better to make himself known to us, but to this I reply that such would not make any difference as will indeed be conclusively demonstrated one day.

-God had prepared the way for his coming by raising up a nation of priests charged with proclaiming God to the world and bearing testimony over centuries to just how humanly impossible it is to meet even a modest semblance of God's standards of purity (Mosaic Law) and just how seriously the consequences of defilement, namely being cut off from communion with a pure God and ultimately from life itself.
-Against this backdrop, God promised to take upon himself the task of judging and punishing our sin while also showing mercy and redeeming us in the person of Jesus, the eternal God (beyond time) embodied in human form (eternal but within time) who plainly declared and literally embodied the heart and mind of God but was condemned to death by God's own priesthood as an enemy of the very God he proclaimed.
+God prepared the way for his coming by raising up a nation of priests charged with proclaiming God to the world and bearing testimony over centuries of just how humanly impossible it is to meet even a modest semblance of God's standards of purity (the Mosaic Law) and just how seriously the consequences of any defilement, namely being cut off from the community and even from life itself.
+The Law decreed that transgressions could not be expunged except by death of the transgressor because only death dissolves all bonds, which of itself is not particularly good news because no one is innocent of transgression and therefore marked for permanent death or worse.
+Against this stark backdrop, God promised to take upon himself the task of judging and punishing our sin while also showing mercy and redeeming us in the person of an anointed one, the eternal God (beyond time) embodied in human form (eternal but within time) who plainly declared and literally embodied the heart and mind of God but was condemned to death as an enemy of the very God he proclaimed.

 There was a time that I listened to various tellings of these matters with bafflement; but, as I studied the Gospels for myself, the words of Jesus struck me as words of Life; and, believing him indeed raised from the dead by the same divine power that brought forth the cosmos, I entrusted myself to him as my Lord and my Savior.
 I have since diligently sought the face of God in scripture to lead me through this present darkness.